ebmhu2/trivia_game/README.md

     - `quiz_category`: A dictionary that contains the category id and category type.
       - int:`id`: the category id to get the random question from.
       - str:`type`: an optional value for the category type.
-      Please note that this variable is provided only for convenience, and it will not have any effect on getting the question.

 - Returns: An object with 2 keys:
   - boolean indicate success value
   - question list of objects that has the following data: